All Episodes

 Having more fun than a human being should be allowed to have.

-Great to have you with us here on the Excellence in Broadcasting that were you ever wondered why men die before women?
+Great to have you with us here on the Excellence in Broadcasting Network.

 Well, the quick answer is because they want to.

-And they find that the the uh the the male uh in these in these uh monogamous species, uh males and monogamous species naturally compete less over females, uh, and the the polygamous, they compete a lot more.
+And they find that the male in these monogamous species, males and monogamous species naturally compete less over females.

 And so the researchers explain that as competition among males for sex grows more intense, each male on average has less time to breed.

-This is this is from live science.
+This is from live science.

-Since men age faster and die earlier than women because they want to, these findings suggest that at the time when current human physiology evolved, perhaps around the late Stone Age, polygonous breeding was the norm.
+Since men age faster and die earlier than women because they want to, these findings suggest that at the time when current human physiology evolved, perhaps around the late Stone Age, polygamous breeding was the norm.

 Of course, this doesn't provide any justification for polygamy or promiscuity now for men.